-- MUFG shall formulate the Corporate Vision and the Code of Conduct in order to ensure appropriateness of the business conducted by the MUFG Group. - (2) In addition to stipulating the MUFG Group basic policies for management control, MUFG shall also stipulate individual sets of company rules in respect of customer protection management, risk management, compliance, internal audits, etc., along with concluding management control agreements with subsidiaries in which MUFG directly holds equity interests. - (3) In order to manage its business, MUFG shall deliberate with and receive reports from subsidiaries in which MUFG directly holds equity interests, and conduct appropriate management of subsidiaries in which MUFG directly holds equity interests in line with rules of MUFG and in adherence to the allocation of duties. - (4) Companies subject to direct management control by MUFG are stipulated as being those subsidiaries in which MUFG directly holds equity interests and the management of subsidiaries in which MUFG does not directly holds equity interests shall be directly managed by the subsidiaries which directly holds the said equity interests.
+- (1) MUFG shall formulate "MUFG Way" as the guideline for all activities of the group, and "Code of Conduct" as the standard for all group employees to make decisions and conduct, in order to ensure appropriateness of the business conducted by the MUFG Group. - (2) In addition to stipulating the MUFG Group basic policies for management control, MUFG shall also stipulate individual sets of company rules in respect of customer protection management, risk management, compliance, internal audits, etc., along with concluding management control agreements with subsidiaries in which MUFG directly holds equity interests. - (3) In order to manage its business, MUFG shall deliberate with and receive reports from subsidiaries in which MUFG directly holds equity interests, and conduct appropriate management of subsidiaries in which MUFG directly holds equity interests in line with rules of MUFG and in adherence to the allocation of duties. - (4) Companies subject to direct management control by MUFG are stipulated as being those subsidiaries in which MUFG directly holds equity interests and the management of subsidiaries in which MUFG does not directly holds equity interests shall be directly managed by the subsidiaries which directly holds the said equity interests.
 MUFG shall provide direction and advice regarding management control to the subsidiaries which directly holds the said equity interests as required. - (5) MUFG shall stipulate company rules regarding internal controls for financial reporting and shall establish an Accounting Audit Hotline (internal reporting system whereby matters regarding accounting at the MUFG Group can be reported by the public as well as directors, officers and employees of the MUFG Group) as part of this. - (6) MUFG shall define policies on information disclosure of the MUFG Group, thereby establishing a structure for information disclosure in a fair, equitable and appropriate manner.